freeCodeCamp/freeCodeCamp/guide/english/bootstrap/dropdowns/index.md

 ## Dropdowns

 Bootstrap provides Dropdowns as a plugin for displaying lists of links.
-The dropdown is a button which toggles displaying a list of links.
+A dropdown is a button which toggles displaying a list of links.

 Bootstrap’s dropdowns are designed to be generic and applicable to a variety of situations.
 For instance, it is possible to create dropdowns that contain search fields or login forms.